solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 ## Exercise 1: Add Azure AI and Vector extensions to allowlist

-Throughout this lab, you use the [azure_ai](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview) and [pgvector](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector) extensions to add generative AI capabilities to your PostgreSQL database.
-In this exercise, you add these extensions to your server's _allowlist_, as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).
+Throughout this lab, the [azure_ai](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview) and [pgvector](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector) extensions will be used to add generative AI capabilities to a PostgreSQL database.
+In this exercise, these extensions will be added to the server's _allowlist_, as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).

-1. In a web browser, navigate to your Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/).
+1. In a web browser, navigate to the Azure Database for PostgreSQL Flexible Server resource in the [Azure portal](https://portal.azure.com/).

 2. From the database's left-hand navigation menu, select **Server parameters** under **Settings**, then enter `azure.extensions` into the search box.
 Expand the **VALUE** dropdown list, then locate and check the box next to each of the following extensions: